noobCubed/100-days-of-code/log.md

 ### Day 0: September 13, 2018

 **Today's Progress**: Solved 4 problems on Hackerrank.
-3 from the Algorithms section (Plus Minus, Staircase, Mini-Max-Sum) and one from the 30 days of Code section (No.19 - Interfaces).
+3 from the Algorithms section (Plus Minus, Staircase, Mini-Max-Sum) and one from the 30 days of Code section (30DOC) (No.19 - Interfaces).

 **Thoughts:** Might be a slow start compared to what level I want to be at?
 But a good start.
 Should work on punctuality.

+### Day 1: September 14, 2018

+**Today's Progress**: Solved 3 problems on Hackerrank.
+2 from the 30DOC section (Nos.20 and 21) and one from Problem Solving (Birthday Cake Candles)

+**Thoughts:** Couldn't think clearly (tired).
+But getting more comfortable with Python.
+Should be able to code fluently soon.

 <!---
 ### Day 0: February 30, 2016 (Example 1)